Dunfermline and District Tramways

 Dunfermline and District Tramways inspector

-A blow-up of the above photo showing one of the new style jackets.
+An enlargement of the above photograph showing one of the new style jackets.

 Dunfermline and District Tramways Chief Inspector Menzies